 What Do Veterinarians Say?

-According to Dr. Lorelei Wakefield, VMD, “Pet dogs in India have mostly been vegetarian for thousands of years without developing any health problems or systemic illnesses.
-Today’s dogs often suffer from obesity, food allergies, or diabetes — most of which are preventable and sometimes cured by vegan diets.”
+Veterinarians have opinions on whether a vegan diet is good for dogs.
+Dr. Lorelei Wakefield, VMD, says that dogs in India have been mostly vegetarian for thousands of years without any health problems.
+In contrast, modern dogs often suffer from preventable issues like obesity, food allergies, or diabetes, which can be managed by a vegan diet.

 Benefits of a Vegan Diet For Dogs